Dan J. Harkey

 Feelings Trump Facts

 Politics is not just a rational exercise, but an emotional theater.
-Fear, pride, and outrage are potent motivators, and campaigns know it.
+Fear, pride, and outrage are potent motivators, and campaigners are aware of this.
 A story that resonates emotionally will always outcompete a spreadsheet of data.
 In the “post-truth” era, facts are negotiable; feelings are not.
 Understanding this emotional aspect of politics can help us engage and empathize with the narratives that shape our reality.

 Identity Over Accuracy